Better Public Transit

 Favorite mode of transportation: Walking

-María Cristina is our Campaign Organizer and is currently based in Downtown Miami.
+María Cristina is our Public Affairs Manager and is currently based in Downtown Miami.
 Raised in Kendall, she is passionate about transforming Miami’s transit ecosystem to serve our County’s cost-burdened and car-dependent communities.
 Previously, she was a Hunger Fellow at the Illinois Hunger Coalition.
 She also spent time in Washington, D.C., working with the Center for Community Change and Freedman Consulting on issues including immigration reform, housing affordability and gentrification, criminal justice, and technology.
 She has a B.A. in Human Biology and a concentration in Sustainable Food System Development from Stanford University.

 Born: Panama City, Panama